-One writer recalls that we might do a lot of hard work cooking for the family, serving them and eating and then do a lot of hard work cleaning up in the kitchen but the pots, the pans, and the dishes get dirty, and the mess is everywhere.
+One life experience teaches the uncertainty of the future and our need to repeat certain necessary things we must do.
+One writer recalls that we might do a lot of hard work cooking for the family, serving them and eating but then we do a lot of hard work cleaning up in the kitchen because the pots, the pans, and the dishes get dirty, and the mess is everywhere.
 Once again, the work of cleaning has to start again.

-So, it is with our leaders and our King; despite strenuous efforts, they do not last.
+So it is with our leaders and our King; despite strenuous efforts, they do not last.
 We can spend a lot of energy working toward our great goals and aims but the next person that comes along or the next children that are born can reverse all of what we have done.